progoza/markdown-docs/Linux/Arch Linux.md

 Second reason is AUR (Arch User Repository) where you cna actually find any piece of Linux software you might need (obviously you don't need to use actuall Arch Linux to use AUR, Manjaro and many Arch-deriverates are compatible with that as well).
 Finally I like Arch becuase ...
 I am an ethusiast.
 Indeed Arch probably is not the perfect ditro for everybody (in particular - new to Linux).

 BTW: Arch is not the only distro I use.
-I also use Debian (for server installations), Linux Mint / Ubuntu...
+I also use Debian (for server installations), Linux Mint / Ubuntu.

 ## archinstall